popsa-platform/interview.devops/README.md

 As part of a code change, we have introduced a dependency on a private Go module, e.g. `module github.com/popsa-platform/other-project`.
 Update the Dockerfile `go mod download` directives to support downloading private Go modules.

-### Task 5

-Now that we have our minimal image ready to publish, update the `.github/workflows/publish.yaml` workflow to build and publish the image within the confines of a Github Actions runner machine, upon merge of a pull request.

-*Note:* you don't have to actually publish the image.

 ## Deploy